 Technology is already in place to improve the experience of the users of real-estate.
 Eyeing the growing market potential, Beike Zhaofang has become the leading real-estate brokerage service provider in China while serving over average 3,000 customers and families daily.
 As of April 2019, Beike has facilitated over 160 brokerage brands and 21,000 real-estate broker stores, as well as 206,899 agents in its platform, and has expanded to 98 cities and regions across China.
 Seven out of ten orders are cooperated by different broker stores and agents.
-Under the extreme situation, 13 agents are involved in one transaction.
+Up to 13 agents are involved in one transaction.

 The one-year-old company has validated itself that its business model is reasonable, and it generates true value for not only customers but also agents that bringing agents from different brokerage brand together.